K-GIS/K-GIS.github.io/QGIS-course/task/db_manager.md

 First download the VELO-stations from Antwerp and copy the into your database, make sutre that output CRS is Lambert Belge, SRID=31370: http://geodata.antwerpen.be/arcgissql/rest/services/P_Publiek/OpenDataAntwerpen/MapServer

-Then write a quert that searchs the velo station within 0.5 km of the city hall of Antwerp, which lies in Belge Lambert coordinates: (152119 , 212356 )
+Then write a query that searches the velo station within 0.5 km of the city hall of Antwerp, which lies in Belge Lambert coordinates at (152119 , 212356 )